Code of Practice

 7.3.8 Details of the free supervised attestation (signing and witnessing of documents (except oaths) by, or on behalf of, the Client) service provided by the Member and the details and costs of (if any) of any alternative attestation options.

-7.3.10 A statement confirming how long client files will be retained by the Member, which must be for not less than 6 years after the death of the Client unless the Client advises that he has cancelled his document.
+7.3.10 A statement confirming how long client files will be retained by the Member, which must be for not less than six years after the death of the Client unless the Client advises that they have cancelled their document.

 7.3.11 The timescales within which the Client can expect completion of any work instructed.
 In the case of all work other than the administration of estates (see clause 13), unless agreed by the Client, documentation shall be ready for attestation by the Client not more than 14 days after the Client has provided all the information required to complete the documentation.
-If a Member intends to send draft documentation for approval by the Client, the timescales for dispatching the draft documentation unless agreed by the Client, shall not be more than 7 days after the Client has provided all the information required to complete the draft documentation and the completed documentation shall be ready for attestation by the Client not more than 7 days after he has approved the draft documentation.
+If a Member intends to send draft documentation for approval by the Client, the timescales for dispatching the draft documentation unless agreed by the Client, shall not be more than seven days after the Client has provided all the information required to complete the draft documentation and the completed documentation shall be ready for attestation by the Client not more than seven days after they have approved the draft documentation.

 7.3.12 Confirmation that if the Client has provided all the information required to complete the transaction and the timescales agreed with the Client are not met, the Client can cancel the contract and obtain a full refund of any fees paid or credit of those due, or renegotiate the contract.
 This does not apply to the administration of estates (see clause 13).

 7.3.13 Confirmation that if the Member does not correct any error or omission made by the Member without charge within 21 days of written notice by the Client, the Client may have any correction done elsewhere and that any resultant reasonable cost incurred will be borne by the Member.